I’m sure that you’re familiar with the Taoist symbol of yin and yang?

 Prospects (see how we define prospecting here) that you’re engaging with will have a much more meaningful experience with your brand if you’ve got something truly valuable that you can give them upfront.

-So when talking about inbound vs outbound marketing, it’s truly a matter of having your inbound system sorted out ahead of time, prior to storming the outbound field.
+So when talking about inbound and outbound marketing, it’s truly a matter of having your inbound system sorted out ahead of time, prior to storming the outbound field.

 Coming Full Circle